dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T63: A rigged system favors the wealthy over fair markets.
+### T63: A market dominated by the wealthy and powerful is not genuinely free.

 |Support|
 |---|